Chas Hodges: Chas & Dave

 Hodges was popular amongst supporters of Tottenham Hotspur Football Club owing to singles he had released as Chas & Dave.
 These include "Glory Glory Tottenham Hotspur", "Hot Shot Tottenham!", "When the Year Ends in One", "Spurs Medley" and "Ossie's Dream (Spurs Are on Their Way to Wembley)".

 He also played piano for short-lived supergroup called the Rockers, which featured Roy Wood, Phil Lynott and John Coghlan.

 In 2009, following the death of his wife Sue, Peacock announced his retirement from performing with Chas & Dave.
-However, he changed his mind the following year and announced a tour for 2011.
+He changed his mind the following year, and announced a tour for 2011.

 They also played their "Christmas Jamboree" at the IndigO2 in December 2011 and December 2012.
-They undertook a 'Back By Demand' tour of the UK between February and May 2013.
+The duo undertook a 'Back By Demand' tour of the UK between February and May 2013.
 In 2012, Hodges wrote and recorded a charity single with his band and 2012 Premier League Darts players called "Got My Tickets for the Darts".
 The video featured Hodges, his band, the 2012 Premier League Darts players, and walk-on girl Jacqui Adams.
 It was released on 18 May, the night after the play-offs at the O2 arena in London, where it was premiered, and proceeds from the single were donated to the Haven House Children's Hospice, in Woodford Green, Essex.

-In 2009 Hodges released an eponymous solo album on Talking Elephant Records In 2010, he guested on an album by Vince Eager (Western Star Records) called 788 Years of Rock n Roll, the following year Hodges returned to the label to record a solo album titled Together We Made Music.
+In 2009, Hodges released an eponymous solo album on Talking Elephant Records.
+In 2010, he guested on an album by Vince Eager (on Western Star Records) called 788 Years of Rock n Roll; the following year, Hodges returned to the label to record a solo album titled Together We Made Music.
 In 2014, Hodges also guested on Simon Fowler's new band Merrymouth's album, Wenlock Hill, contributing piano on the song "Salt Breeze".

 Hodges was a keen gardener.
 In 2014, he started his Rock n Roll Allotment column in the British newspaper the Daily Express.

 Illness and death

 On 6 February 2017, it was announced that Hodges had been diagnosed with oesophageal cancer.
 A statement on social media said the illness had been caught "at an early stage", and that he would be undergoing treatment immediately.
 The pair stated that they hoped to be "back out on the road" soon.

-He died in his sleep in the early hours of September 22nd, 2018 due to complications of pneumonia, aged 74.
+He died in his sleep in the early hours of 22 September 2018, from complications of pneumonia, aged 74.